shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica held a hand to her face.
 There was barely enough moonlight flowing through the barrack windows for her to make out the outline of her black-furred paw.
 But there was a way she could fix that.
 She silently slid the boots onto her feet.
 “I wish I was a cat.”
 She whispered.
 The transformation happened near instantaneously.
 The bright glow illuminated whatever she looked at.
 She turned it to her hands.

 Her white-furred hands had short fingers.
 Short, fluffy fingers.
 She grabbed a finger and stroked it end to base.
-She winced at the pressure, and lightened up.
+She winced at the pressure and lightened up.
 The claw joint was in there.
 She carefully flicked the claw into position.
 She squinted at the single exposed claw.
 It seemed to glow in the reflected moonlight.
 It itself looked like a crescent moon, sharpened to a point.
 She flipped her other claws out, one by one.
 What kind of things do cats use these for?
-Obviously they were weapons of war, a formidable threat.
+Obviously, they were weapons of war, a formidable threat.
 But what else?
 Did they use them as tools?
 Could they pick locks?
 Carve wood?
 Clean in between cracks?
 And the retractability!
 It’d be so much easier to keep these claws sharp!
 Wolf claws dull so quickly, and to do anything intricate, she has to keep her claws trimmed or they’d get in the way.
 Not so with cat claws.
 These might come in handy for some projects!

 But no!
 Ersatzica shook her head.
 She pushed her claws back in, took off the boots, and donned her wolf skin.
 Cats are tricky animals.
 Why would she want to be one of them?
 No one would trust her.
 Being a wolf was so much better.
 Right?